-Avoid administration of CALQUENCE in patients with severe hepatic impairment.
-The safety of CALQUENCE has not been evaluated in patients with moderate or severe hepatic impairment [see Recommended Dosage for Hepatic Impairment (5.2) and Clinical Pharmacology (13.3)].
+Avoid use of CALQUENCE TABLETS in patients with severe hepatic impairment (Child-Pugh class C).
+No dosage adjustment of CALQUENCE TABLETS is recommended in patients with mild (Child-Pugh class A) or moderate (Child-Pugh class B) hepatic impairment.
+The safety of CALQUENCE TABLETS has not been evaluated in patients with moderate or severe hepatic impairment [see Clinical Pharmacology (13.3)].

-12. DESCRIPTION
+12 DESCRIPTION

-CALQUENCE (acalabrutinib) is an inhibitor of Bruton tyrosine kinase (BTK).
-The molecular formula for acalabrutinib is C26H23N7O2, and the molecular weight is 465.51.
-The chemical name is 4-{8-amino-3-[(2S)-1-(but-2-ynoyl)pyrrolidin-2-yl]imidazo[1,5-a]pyrazin-1-yl)}-N-(pyridine-2-yl)benzamide.
+CALQUENCE TABLETS (acalabrutinib) is a kinase inhibitor.
+The molecular formula for acalabrutinib maleate is $C{26}H{23}N_7O_2 \cdot C_4H_4O_4$.
+H_2O_3 , and the molecular weight is 599.59.
+The chemical name is 4-{8-Amino-3-[(2S)-1-(but-2-ynoyl)pyrrolidin-2-yl]imidazo[1,5-a]pyrazin-1-yl}-N-(pyridin-2-yl)benzamide (2Z)-2-butenedioic acid hydrate.